Hiring choices can significantly impact your bottom line, especially since labor accounts for nearly 70% of total business costs.

 Takeaways

-When comparing a virtual assistant vs accounting clerk, the choice comes down to efficiency, flexibility, and cost-saving benefits.
+When comparing a virtual assistant to an accounting clerk, the choice is based on inefficiency, flexibility, and cost-saving benefits.

 Virtual assistants offer tailored support on various tasks, often at a fraction of the cost of hiring a traditional accounting clerk.

-They bring the freedom to scale services as needed without long-term commitments, giving businesses more control over their resources.
+They allow businesses to scale services as needed without long-term commitments, giving them more control over their resources.

 Meanwhile, accounting clerks, while skilled, can be more rigid in their roles and often come with higher overhead costs.
 For a practical and cost-effective solution, virtual assistants are an excellent choice.